grain-lang/near-sdk-gr/README.md

 This project provides bindings to the [NEAR](https://near.org) SDK in order to enable easy writing of NEAR smart contracts in Grain.

+You can find information on how to use this SDK at https://grain-lang.github.io/near-sdk-gr/.

+## Developing

-## Generating the Documentation
+### Generating the Documentation

 ```bash
 $ grain doc src -o docs --current-version=0.0.0
 ```

-# Building the Tests
+### Building the Tests

 Due to an [NPM Bug](https://github.com/npm/cli/issues/4774), this project requires `npm@8.4.0` to build.